mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/dictionary.md

-AComponent 5 in the Digital Adaptation Kit (DAK): SMART GAuidelines for Immunizations (link forthcoming) outlines the minimum set of data corresponding to different points of the workflow within the identified business processes.
+Component 5 in the Digital Adaptation Kit (DAK): SMART GAuidelines for Immunizations (link forthcoming) outlines the minimum set of data corresponding to different points of the workflow within the identified business processes.
 This data set can be used on any softwaresystem and lists the data elements relevant for